charliecalvert/CloudNotes/Assignments/ApacheHtml.md

 /var/www/html/images/elvenwarelogo.png
 ```

-You can just right click and download the logo from the elvenware site, or else you can create your own version of this file.
+You can just right click and download the logo from the Elvenware site, or else you can create your own version of this file.
 It must, however, have the correct name: **elvenwarelogo.png**

 ## Turn it in

-Besides putting them in your Apache dir on Pristine Lubuntu and EC2, you should put all your configuration files in a folder of your repository called **ApacheHelpers**.
+Besides putting them in your Apache **DocumentRoot** directory on Pristine Lubuntu and EC2, you should put all your configuration files in a folder of your repository called **ApacheHelpers**.
 It should have the structure shown below.
 When you are done, push your repository and take the screenshot described below.

 Checklist: